 Sign Up Bonus

-A Flexible Cash Back Card with a Valuable Special Offer
+A Flexible Cash Back Card with a Valuable Sign-Up Bonus

 The Chase Freedom Unlimited® card has been one of the top cash-back credit cards since it first came on the scene.
-The no-annual-fee cash-back card earns high bonus rates in several popular spending categories and a flat 1.5% cash back on everything else.
-Plus, as a special offer for new cardholders, Chase will automatically match all the cash back you earn on purchases in your first year.
-It’s a great option for individuals whose monthly budgets include dining out, grocery and drugstore purchases, and travel.
+The no-annual-fee cash-back card earns high rewards rates in several popular spending categories like dining and drugstores, plus a flat 1.5% cash back on everything else.
+This is a great everyday cash-back card and an ideal choice for individuals whose monthly budgets include dining out, grocery and drugstore purchases, and travel.

 Pros